City Guides

 The Vibe

-Operating for more than 20 years, Seti’s is Cleveland’s first food truck and a local favorite.
-It can usually be found at Lorain and 42nd Street.
+Operating for more than 20 years, Seti’s was one of Cleveland’s first food trucks and remains a local favorite to this day.
+The truck can usually be found at Lorain and 42nd Street, serving up some of the best Cleveland food, rain or shine.

-Grilled kielbasa, cole slaw, French fries and barbecue sauce are piled high on a sandwich bun.
-You can also add chili and cheese to this delicious mess of a meal.
+The Best Polish Boy is, as the name suggests, one of the best orders.
+It features grilled kielbasa, slaw, French fries and barbecue sauce piled high on a sandwich bun.
+You can also add chili and cheese to this delicious Cleveland food.

 Seti’s | W. 42nd and Lorain Ave., Cleveland, OH 44113 | $